is having to choose between

 now, is it!” the Viidun ranted, clearly put off.

 Derian responded with practiced diplomacy.
-“I am truly grateful for your concern,
+“I am truly grateful for

-Shanks.
-When you arrive I’ll be sure to
+your concern, Shanks.
+When you arrive, I’ll be sure to have a suitable feast

-have a suitable feast ready and waiting as a small token of my
+ready and waiting as a small token of my appreciation.
+All you can eat.”

-“We’ll be at your doorstep in two hours.
+The Viidun captain appeared appeased.
+“We’ll be at your doorstep in two

+hours.
 I’ll bring my strings.
-Heth and
+Heth and Efren are dyin’ to dance, so rest up

-Efren are dyin’ to dance, so rest up those pretty feet of yours!”
+those pretty feet of yours!”
 The last comment was directed at Eena.
-She cast a look of concern at Derian which he
+She cast a

-pretended not to notice.
+look of concern at Derian which he pretended not to notice.

-Will he be entertaining us with his pipes?”
+“And what about your brother, Agus?
+Will he be entertaining us with his

 “Agg,” Shanks rasped, wrinkling his nose.
 “I didn’t tell you?
-He ain’t with us no more.”
-A heavy fist slammed on the arm of the
+He ain’t

-Viidun’s chair as he growled, “The idiot went off and got himself killed!”
+growled, “The idiot went off and got himself killed!”

 “What?”
 Derian and Eena replied in unison, both horrified by the news.

 “You heard me!”
 Shanks bellowed.
+“The crazy fool should’ve known when

-“The crazy fool should’ve known when to duck.
-He died in a bloody challenge with some
+to duck.
+He died in a bloody challenge with some brainless Deramptium—a

-disgraceful way to die!
-I’m ashamed to
+downright disgraceful way to die!
+I’m ashamed to say he was my brother!”

 “That’s a little harsh, isn’t it?”
-Eena muttered, mostly speaking to
+Eena muttered, speaking mostly to

 Derian.